Stress and anxiety – a doctor’s overview

 Positive steps to make today are…

 It is important to have a balanced diet and maintain a healthy weight.
 This means eating a diet that includes plenty of fruit and vegetables.
 Try and opt for foods low in fat, sugar, and salt (no more than 6 grams per day).
 This in turn can help boost your energy, improve your sleep, as well as prevent conditions including diabetes and heart disease, which themselves are associated with depression and anxiety.
-There’s lots of help here on Health & Her, including: Menopause nutrition by Rosie Letts, qualified nutritionist
+There’s lots of help here on Health & Her, including: Menopause nutrition advice.

 Regular aerobic exercise

 When you exercise your body releases endorphins.
 These are known as the ‘happy hormones’.
 These help keep your mood stable, and give you more energy to do the things you enjoy.
 In turn it can help improve sleep quality.
-If you’re not yet including exercise in your routine, there are some videos on Health & Her that may help including menopause routines for you to try at home created by personal trainer – and top meno blogger – Jane Dowling.
+If you’re not yet including exercise in your routine, there are some videos on Health & Her that may help including menopause routines for you to try at home created by personal trainer and some of the best exercises to try in menopause.